Why Indonesia is prioritizing the young, not the elderly, for coronavirus vaccines

 In Indonesia, that means prioritizing the working-age population, who have accounted for the majority of confirmed cases in the country.
 The rollout is “focusing on people who have to meet lots of people as part of their work; motorbike taxi, police, military,” Budi said, according to the BBC.
 “So, I don’t want people to think this is about just the economy.
 This is about protecting people.”

-Indonesia approved the Chinese vaccine for emergency use on Monday after announcing that a late-stage clinical trial showed it to be 65.3 percent effective, becoming the first country outside China to approve the vaccine.
-But a Brazilian analysis released this week put the effectiveness even lower, at just over 50 percent, raising concerns in the South American country that has seen one of the world’s worst outbreaks and planned to rely heavily on SinoVac for its inoculation campaign.
-Like many countries, Indonesia has secured doses of several different vaccines, including Pfizer-BioNTech and AstraZeneca, which will be distributed at a later date.
+Indonesia approved the Chinese vaccine for emergency use Monday after announcing that a late-stage clinical trial showed it to be 65.3 percent effective, becoming the first country outside China to approve the shot.
+But a Brazilian analysis released this week put the effectiveness even lower, at just over 50 percent, raising concerns in the South American country that has seen one of the world’s worst outbreaks and planned to rely heavily on CoronaVac for its inoculation campaign.
+Like many countries, Indonesia has secured doses of several different vaccines, including those from Pfizer-BioNTech and AstraZeneca, which will be distributed at a later date.

-The government plans to inoculate some 1.5 million health workers with the SinoVac vaccine by next month, Reuters reported.
-Police officers, military, teachers and civil servants will also be prioritized before the vaccine is offered to the broader population of adults under 60.
+The government plans to inoculate some 1.5 million health workers with the Sinovac vaccine by next month, Reuters reported.
+Police officers, members of the military, teachers and civil servants will also be prioritized before the vaccine is offered to the broader population of adults under 60.

 Indonesia’s hope is that by slowing down community spread in younger residents, they will still protect older people from being infected by relatives or close contacts.
 Many families in Indonesia live in intergenerational households that make it nearly impossible for older relatives to isolate from younger family members.

-Other countries, including the United States, England and France, have pursued a different course, opting to prioritize older residents before younger ones because they are most likely to experience severe symptoms of disease and die.
+Other countries, including the United States, Britain and France, have pursued a different course, opting to prioritize older residents before younger ones because they are most likely to experience severe symptoms of disease and die.
 Outbreaks have ravaged long-term care facilities in Europe and North America, adding to the sense of urgency in protecting the elderly first.

-But so long as there is a valid epidemiological rationale, there is not is not necessarily a right or wrong way to go about vaccinating a population, said Amesh Adalja, a senior scholar at the Johns Hopkins Center for Health Security.
+But so long as there is a valid epidemiological rationale, there is not necessarily a right or wrong way to go about vaccinating a population, said Amesh Adalja, a senior scholar at the Johns Hopkins Center for Health Security.

 “There’s an argument to be made about the drivers of spread in a given geographic area and having them get vaccinated to achieve herd immunity in the subpopulation faster,” he said.
-“People think about herd immunity and they think about the population as being homogenous but it really isn’t.
+“People think about herd immunity, and they think about the population as being homogenous, but it really isn’t.
 We know certain individuals drive spread more than others.”

-Jennifer Nuzzo, also a senior scholar at Johns Hopkins, said that opting to start by targeting the population understood to be spreading the virus “is a reasonable argument and it’s one that some people have argued the U.S. should be doing,” she said.
+Jennifer Nuzzo, also a senior scholar at Johns Hopkins, said that opting to start by targeting the population understood to be spreading the virus “is a reasonable argument, and it’s one that some people have argued the U.S. should be doing,” she said.

 The dilemma facing public health officials as they start to roll out vaccination plans, she said, is choosing whether to use the early doses of the vaccine to reduce transmission or “to prevent people from becoming seriously ill and dying.”